 Ms. Kaufman is a freelance science, tech, and business journalist hailing from outside Minneapolis, Minnesota and currently based in the Washington, DC area.
 She has written for National Geographic News, Scientific American, and more (see clips at ReadWriteRachel.com).
 She has an English/journalism degree from Adelphi University in New York and hopes to someday visit space — or at least take a zero-g ride in a “vomit comet”.
 For DiverseScholar, Ms. Kaufman covered a Workshop on Ethnic Diversity in Materials Science and Engineering.

-Stephanie Miller, Volunteer
+Stephanie Miller, Contributing Writer and Volunteer

 Ms. Miller is a New England native and attended Mount Holyoke College for her undergraduate education.
 Currently she is a Ph.D. graduate student in the biophysics program at the University of Maryland, College Park.
 While at Mt.
 Holyoke she researched surface chemistry and catalysis using computational methods with Dr. Bret Jackson at the University of Massachusetts Amherst.
 Ms. Miller completed an internship with the NASA Ames Research Center in Moffett Field, CA researching the spectroscopic and chemical properties of lunar dust.
 Ms. Miller identifies as a queer Mexican-American of mixed race.
 Ms. Miller helps with MinorityPostdoc.org activities by researching potential postdoc candidates, taking notes, attending diversity conferences, and serving as a liaison with the LGBTQ community.